Polistes erythrocephalus: Nests

 Like most paper wasps Polistes erythrocephalus construct their nests by chewing plant and wood fibers with saliva to create a paper-maché-like material.
 When dried, their nests are somewhat horizontal and due to the divergence of cells have a concave upper surface.
 P. erythrocephalus nesting habits are very similar to P. annularis in that they prefer to build their nests in areas protected from direct sunlight, rain, wind, and other insects.
 The locations in which they find this protection vary greatly from the countryside to the city.
 P. erythrocephalus in urban areas have been observed to build nests under the eaves of roofs, under the wood of basement floors, in barns/stables, under bridges, and in lofts.
 This species also appears to prefer to build nests in close proximity to a water source.
 In more rural areas nests are found in clear areas such as the trunk of a solitary tree or the underside of a large Heliconia leaf.
 In these cases several nests can be built on the same tree at heights ranging from three to twenty feet off the ground.
 Again these nests are often in close proximity to a water source such as a stream.

 Distribution and habitat

 Polistes erythrocephalus is found in Central and South America.
-Although this species is most concentrated in Costa Rica and Panama, it has also been observed in Nicaragua, Venezuela, Columbia, Ecuador, Peru, Bolivia, and Southern Brazil.
+Although this species is most concentrated in Costa Rica and Panama, it has also been observed in Nicaragua, Venezuela, Colombia, Ecuador, Peru, Bolivia, and Southern Brazil.
 In Costa Rica, P. erythrocephalus nests are specifically highly concentrated in Finca Taboga and on the Osa Peninsula.
 In these countries P. erythrocephalus build nests in protected yet open areas both among humans and in the wild.